 Everything Nurses Should Know About Massive Transfusion Protocols

-Contact Hours Awarded: 2.5
+Contact Hours: 2.5

 Course Overview

 Massive transfusions and massive transfusion protocols are present in many institutions across the United States.
-Hemorrhage is the most common cause of death in the first hour of arriving to a trauma center (2).
+Hemorrhage is the most common cause of death in the first hour of arriving at a trauma center (2).
 More than eighty percent of deaths in the operating room (OR) and nearly fifty percent of deaths in the first twenty-four hours after injury are due to exsanguination and coagulopathy (2).
-While only three percent of civilian, or non-military, trauma patients will receive a massive transfusion (see definition below) these patients consume an amazing seventy percent of all blood transfused at a trauma center (2).
+While only three percent of civilian, or non-military, trauma patients will receive a massive transfusion (see definition below), these patients consume an astounding seventy percent of all blood transfused at a trauma center (2).
 Knowing the basics about massive transfusions and their associated protocols can help nurses in the emergent care of trauma and other patients.

 Course Outline